seneferu/seneferu/README.md

 Simple Kubernetes based build

+Named after the pharo that build 3 pyramids, because he was surely awesome... like this tools

-Build in 24 hours in the Tradeshift Hackathon 2017, the code is utterly crap but the concept seems to be working.
+Build in 24 hours in the Tradeshift Hackathon 2017, the code is *utterly crap* and thrown together be 4 sleep deprived ponies, but the concept seems to be working.

 _DO NOT USE IN PRODUCTION_